Francis Maitland Balfour

-Francis (Frank) Maitland Balfour, known as F. M. Balfour, (10 November 1851 – 19 July 1882) was a British biologist.
+Francis Maitland Balfour, known as F. M. Balfour, FRS (10 November 1851 – 19 July 1882) was a British biologist.
 He lost his life while attempting the ascent of Mont Blanc.
 He was regarded by his colleagues as one of the greatest biologists of his day and Charles Darwin's successor.

 Life

+He was the son of James Maitland Balfour and Lady Blanche Gascoyne-Cecil.
+His father was a Scottish MP, as was his grandfather James; his mother, a member of the Cecil family descended from Robert Cecil, 1st Earl of Salisbury, was the daughter of the 2nd Marquess of Salisbury and a sister of the 3rd Marquess, the future prime minister.

-The younger brother of the politician Arthur Balfour, he was born at Edinburgh in Scotland.
+The younger brother of politician Arthur Balfour (Prime Minister of the United Kingdom, 1902-1905), he was born at Edinburgh in Scotland.
 He attended Harrow School, where he tied with Arthur Evans, the future archaeologist of Knossos, for the Natural History Prize.
 George Griffith, a teacher at Harrow, encouraged and aided him in the pursuit of natural science, a taste for which, especially geology, he had acquired from his mother.
 Entering Trinity College, Cambridge, in 1870, he was elected a natural science scholar of his college in the following year, and obtained second place in the Natural Science Tripos of December 1873.

+In 1873 and 185 he tramped over Lapland, Finland, and Sweden with Arthur Evans, who was a close friend from Harrow School.
+He was a member of the Alpine club and had climbed in the Alps with his brother Gerald.